awkward/sketch-palette-generator/README.md

 1. Download and install the Sketch plugin

-2. Define your colour palette in a JSON file.
+2. Define your colour palette in a JSON file

 The example below contains two swatches with each 14 accents.
-Each swatch can contain however many accents as you wish, **the only requirement is that every swatch should contain an accent with the key `500`, as this one is used as the base colour.**
+A swatch can contain any number of accents, **the only requirement is that every swatch should contain an accent with the key `500`, as this one is used as the base colour.**

 ```json
 {